spagnuolocarmine/serverless-computing-for-iot/README.md

         };
 ```

 The function is deployed using the Docker compose specifics for Nuclio.
 This is achieved by define a new yaml file that declares all functions specifications and source code.
 The source code of the function (the JavaScript code) is encoded in base64 and copied in the attribute "functionSourceCode",  moreover, is defined a new trigger on the amqp protocol that allows to automatically invoke the function when a new message is coming on the queue "iot/sensors" for the routing key "temperature".
+Since the functions exploits the amqplib in the "commands" attribute is added the command to install on Node.js the amqplib (npm install amqplib).

 ```
 apiVersion: "nuclio.io/v1"